What grades are offered by Texas Virtual Academy?

 How much time do students spend on the computer?

-We expect that the amount of time students will spend on the computer will vary by grade level.
+The amount of time students will spend on the computer will vary by grade level.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
 Computers also act as powerful tools that can motivate, stimulate, and inform children about the world around them.
 They do not, however, replace a solid education; rather, they help facilitate one.
 That’s why we use a unique multimedia approach that also includes a great deal of well-written and designed textbooks, workbooks, and hands-on instructional materials.